tjizep/rabbit/README.txt

 1. Very Fast and sometimes small or just Fast and Very Small when set_logarithmic(>=4) you can also use rabbit::sparse_unordered_map to get the same effect
-2. Strong guarantees for hash table size in sparse mode i.e. Sparse version of hash table is nearly always smaller(90% of the time) than google sparse hash even though it has a step shaped memory use curve
+2. Strong guarantees for hash table size in sparse mode i.e. Sparse version of hash table is close to the size of google sparse hash even though it has a step shaped memory use curve
 3. Std api compatible with stl
 4. sparseness can be dialled in dynamically when need arises - only effective after rehash (use set_logarithmic(1..32))